epasos573/cldreactnativeprj/README.md

 3. `npm install --save rn-fetch-blob`
 4. `npm install react-native-fs --save`

-Updating the project
+Updating the project:

-1. `cd ios` to navigate to the
+1. `cd ios` to navigate to the (./cldreactnativeprj/ios)
 2. `bundle install` to install Bundler
 3. `bundle exec pod install` to install the iOS dependencies